hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 However, it really is sort of the same thing at the same time?

 Just because communication isn't strategy doesn't mean that strategy isn't communication, because it absolutely is, and it communicates a great deal of information when you learn how to read into it and interpret it and use that second layer of information to communicate more things when building out your _own_ strategy to compliment someone else's strategy.
-That goes for all of the others as well; they're all a stream of communication and communicate information in their own way, and you have to learn how to utilize them as the "thing" as well as the tool of communication that they are, while not forgetting that communication itself is also directly required, especially for people who haven't learned how to read into all of the other streams of communication that are embedded into all of the other things out there.
+That goes for all of the others as well; they're all a stream of communication and communicate information in their own way, and you have to learn how to utilise them as the "thing" as well as the tool of communication that they are, while not forgetting that communication itself is also directly required, especially for people who haven't learned how to read into all of the other streams of communication that are embedded into all of the other things out there.

 In particular, something that isn't built into the rest of the things we communicate about are expectations.
 They're kinda there?
 Sorta?
 Kinda sorta, but not really.